micwik/ArnBrowser/README.md

 * Managing Arn Data Object properties.

 * Managing Version Control (VCS) for objects stored in files.

+* ZeroConfig browsing for _arn_ services on local network.

 * ...
   To be Continued